 Is the ocean your calling?
 Do you just know that scuba diving will be a part of your life and more than just a hobby?
 Do you see yourself working in the diving industry?
 Want to take more PADI courses?
+Consider the journey from PADI beginner to pro for a fulfilling career in diving.

 In this blog, we take a look at how to go from being a beginner to living out your dreams as a PADI Open Water Scuba Instructor!